• Skip to primary navigation

 Guanacaste Airport Car Rentals

-However, since Guanacaste Airport is too small for the car rental offices, most companies will shuttle you to their airport office close by.
-Some companies will bring the car to the airport parking lot but there may be an extra fee for it.
+However, since Guanacaste Airport is too small for the car rental offices, companies will shuttle you to their airport office close by.

 You can also watch in the video below the process of picking up the car from Guanacaste Airport.
-See what the airport looks like and if you’re renting a car with Adobe, what the process is to meet the team.
-(We highly recommend reserving a car in advance instead of booking at the airport since you will be able to research about the insurances, fees and taxes).
+See what the airport looks like and if you’re renting a car with Adobe Rent a Car, what the process is to meet the team.

-Please note that nobody is allowed inside the airport terminal for arrivals anymore except a few shuttles.
+Please note that the general public is not allowed inside the airport to wait for guests, they must wait outside.
 The Adobe agent will be waiting for you outside the exit.

 Guanacaste Airport Hotels

-If you need a place to stay close to the airport, there is one hotel that is just across the road from the airport, the Hilton Garden Inn Guanacaste Airport.
+If you need a place to stay close to the airport, there are two hotel chains just a 2 minute drive from the airport, the Hampton by Hilton Guanacaste Airport and the Hilton Garden Inn Guanacaste Airport.
+Both offer free airport shuttle.

 Want to read about other options?
 Click here to read our article for best hotels near Liberia Guanacaste Airport.